L C David is an English teacher at a state university. She enjoys writing about her experiences.

-Alice Walker's "Everyday Use" examines the divide between the rural, southern black in the 60's and 70's and the new progressive movement among the younger generation.
+Alice Walker's "Everyday Use" examines the divide between the rural, Black south in the '60s and '70s and the new progressive movement among the younger generation.

-But when she comes back, irrevocably changed, Mama and Maggie, her sister, don't know how to understand or communicate with her.
+But when she comes back, irrevocably changed, Mama and Dee's sister, Maggie, don't know how to understand or communicate with her.

-One of the interesting techniques that Alice Walker uses to tell her story is by making it a first person narrative told through Mama, an uneducated, rural Georgia, black woman, living in the past and unable to understand the present.
+One of the interesting techniques that Alice Walker uses to tell her story is making it a first-person narrative told through Mama, an uneducated, rural-Georgia Black woman who is living in the past and is unable to understand the present.

-She admits to the reader from an early point that she never understood Dee and the she and her older daughter clashed from the time that she was a young girl.
+She admits to the reader from an early point that she never understood Dee and that she and her older daughter clashed from the time that she was a young girl.

-Mama doesn't understand Dee and further, she was hurt by Dee and Dee's urgency to escape Georgia, escape the South and escape her family.
+Mama doesn't understand Dee and, further, she was hurt by Dee and by Dee's urgency to escape Georgia, escape the south, and escape her family.

 So already we are being told this story by a biased narrator, one who has her own prejudices and who possibly lacks the capacity to fully understand who Dee is or who she has become.

-She lashes out towards Dee in the only way she can, by painting a negative picture of her to the reader and by denying her the quilt that she so desperately wants.
+She lashes out at Dee in the only way she can: by painting a negative picture of her to the reader and by denying her the quilt that she so desperately wants.

 The quilt becomes the central conflict in the story.

-Dee is right that the quilt represents so much about her family's past and even more about the history of blacks in the South.
+Dee is right that the quilt represents so much about her family's past and even more about the history of Black people in the south.